dougeby/IntuneDocs/intune/device-profile-android-teamviewer.md

 When you start a remote session, users see a notification flag on the Company Portal app icon on their device.
 A notification also appears when the app opens.
 Users can then accept the remote assistance request.

 > [!NOTE]
-> Windows devices that are enrolled by using "userless" methods such as DEM and WCD do not show the TeamViewer notification in the Company Portal.
-We recommend that you use the TeamViewer portal to generate the session in these scenarios.
+> Windows devices that are enrolled using "userless" methods, such as DEM and WCD, don't show the TeamViewer notification in the Company Portal app.
+In these scenarios, it's recommended to use the TeamViewer portal to generate the session.

 In TeamViewer, you can complete a range of actions on the device, including taking control of the device.
 For full details of what you can do, see the [TeamViewer guidance](https://www.teamviewer.com/support/documents/).